 Am I required to identify myself?

-No. The City of Champaign reviews all information submitted, even anonymously, to determine whether the issue falls within their jurisdiction and whether follow-up action is appropriate.
-However, if you choose not to identify yourself, the District's and City's ability to follow up on your allegations may be limited.
+No. All information submitted will be reviewed, even anonymously, to determine whether the issue falls within MTD’s authority and whether follow-up action is appropriate.
+However, if you choose not to identify yourself, the attorney’s (and ultimately, MTD’s) ability to follow up on your allegations may be limited.

-If I identify myself, will the City keep my identity confidential?
+If I identify myself, will attorneys keep my identity confidential?

 What if I believe I have evidence of a crime?